 Noxious weed treatment in 2017 focused on pepperweed (Lepidium latifolium).
-Weed control primarily occurred in the Pleasant Valley and Five Bridges areas along the Owens River and in and around the Cities of Bishop and Big Pine (Figures 3.8 and 3.9).
+Weed control primarily occurred in the Pleasant Valley and Five Bridges areas along the Owens River and in and around the Cities of Bishop and Big Pine (Figures 3.7 and 3.8).
 In these areas treatment focused on riparian, floodplain and ditch/canal habitats because of pepperweed's propensity to colonize and establish in moist and fine-grained soils.
 However, no pepperweed was treated below Blackrock Waterfowl Area because of the high water and subsequent flooding along the Lower Owens River preventing access during the growing season.
 Treatment occurred from June to early September using Telar herbicide at an application rate of 2 ounces per acre.
 The herbicide was applied using both backpack sprayers, for small localized populations, and hand-spray guns mounted on an ATV for larger infestations.

-Figure 3.
-8. Treated Pepperweed Areas Near Bishop, 2017
+Figure 3.7.
+Pepperweed areas treated near Bishop 2017.

-Figure 3.
-9. Treated Pepperweed Areas Near Big Pine, 2017
+Figure 3.8.
+Pepperweed areas treated near Big Pine in 2017.